ironhack-labs/lab-hello-react/README.md

 Let's get started!
 First, you will need to create a new React app.

 Navigate to the root folder of the LAB.
 Once in the root folder, use the Create React App (CRA) package to create a new React project.

-Once you have created the app, run the app in development mode.
+Once you have created the app, run it in the development mode.